Goethe State Forest

 Goethe State Forest offers opportunities for hiking, bicycling, horseback riding, fishing, hunting, picnicking and wildlife viewing.
 Overnight camping is allowed by permit only but there are private campgrounds located around the forest.
 The trail system in Goethe State Forest is well developed with three major trailheads.

-Horses on the property need to carry proof of a negative Coggins Test on them, and children under the age of 16 on those horses must be wearing a helmet.
+Horses on the property need to carry proof of a negative Coggins Test on them, and children under the age of 16 on any horse must be wearing a helmet.

 The Goethe Wildlife Management Area is comprised of about 45,000 acres on that chunk of land formerly owned by Mr. Goethe in southeastern Levy County.
 Hunters on the property will find white-tailed deer, small game, feral hogs and wild turkey.